Centers & Affiliated Entities Policy 105

 - Potential sources and estimated funding to initiate and sustain the proposed center or institute, presented as a five-year projection.

 - When relevant, statements on the inter-institutional nature of the proposed center or institute, whether it be mission, leadership, activities, funding, or other aspects.

 - Milestones, timelines, and responsible parties associated with center and institute planning periods.

 - Clear process for granting and notification of authorization to plan a center or institute.

 The “Authorization to Plan” letter must be forwarded by the appropriate, responsible administrator to the Chancellor.
-In consultation with the responsible administrator and appropriate mission-specific Executive Officer(s) (such as the CAO, Vice Chancellor for Finance and Administration, Chief Advancement Officer, etc.), the Chancellor will assess completeness of the request and determine the most appropriate review and oversight bodies (particularly relevant faculty committees) from which to solicit.
-Upon resolution of requested edits and consideration of other comments, the Chancellor (after consultation with the CAO) shall make the final decision to approve or disapprove authorization to plan the Center or Institute.
+In consultation with the responsible administrator and appropriate mission-specific Executive Officer(s) (such as the EVCP, Vice Chancellor for Finance and Administration, Vice Chancellor for Advancement, etc.), the Chancellor will assess completeness of the request and determine the most appropriate review and oversight bodies (particularly relevant faculty committees) from which to solicit.
+Upon resolution of requested edits and consideration of other comments, the Chancellor (after consultation with the EVCP) shall make the final decision to approve or disapprove authorization to plan the Center or Institute.
 If the Chancellor approves the recommendation, planning may begin.

 B. Authorization to Establish